MasonMcGrail/MasonMcGrail.github.io/constructed_languages/01/reference_grammar.md

           PL:yon
           'those over there'

 The contrast between proximal/medial/distal is based on physical distance away from the speaker and doesn't account for the listener's position.
 In practice, the medial demonstratives are used most commonly for referents near the listener because the listener is rarely close or far enough away that the other forms would be appropriate.
-The medial demonstratives are also commonly used to refer to things that have already been mentioned in discourse.

 ### <a name="reflexive_pronouns"></a>A.B.
 Reflexive pronouns <a href="#table_of_contents">^</a>